Assessing and Mitigating the Impact of Glitches on Gravitational-Wave Parameter Estimation: a Model Agnostic Approach: Introduction

 \section{Introduction}

-The Laser Interferometer Gravitational Wave Observatory (LIGO) \cite{aLIGO} and its partners, Virgo \cite{aVirgo} and KAGRA \cite{KAGRA}, form an international detector network for \gw{s}, tiny ripples in spacetime produced by extreme astrophysical events.
-Since the first direct detection of merging black holes in 2015~\cite{Abbott_2016}, GWs are providing insights into the astrophysics of compact objects and the cosmology of the universe where they reside~\cite{GWTC3, GWTC3pop}. \gw{s} are detected by measuring changes in the relative length of km-scale arms in ground-based interferometers such as LIGO and Virgo; these changes are infinitesimally small, of the order of $10^{-18}$m, and the detection sensitivity is typically limited by seismic, thermal, and quantum noise effects.
+The Laser Interferometer Gravitational-wave Observatory (LIGO) \cite{aLIGO}, Virgo \cite{aVirgo} and KAGRA \cite{KAGRA}, form an international detector network for \gw{s}, tiny ripples in spacetime produced by extreme astrophysical events.
+Since the first direct detection of merging black holes in 2015~\cite{Abbott_2016}, GWs are providing insights into the astrophysics of compact objects and the cosmology of the universe where they reside~\cite{GWTC3, GWTC3pop}. \gw{s} are detected by measuring changes in the relative length of km-scale arms in ground-based interferometers; these changes are infinitesimally small, of the order of $10^{-18}$ m absolute length change, corresponding to a fractional length change, or \textit{strain}, of approximately $10^{-21}$.
+The detection sensitivity is typically limited by seismic, thermal, and quantum noise effects.
 In this paper, we focus on transient noise artifacts (\textit{glitches}) that could be confused with \gw{} signals.

+When correlated with auxiliary monitoring channels, some glitches can be mitigated {\cite{Detchar}}.
+For instance, the rate of high-power glitches at the \lho{} was reduced from 0.82 to 0.18 per minute by stabilizing optic suspension components; the resulting false-positive alert rate dropped from 55\% to 21\% {\cite{GWTC3, Davis:2018yrz}}. {Some studies have recently employed machine learning methods to subtract broadband noise} {\cite{Macas:2023wiw, Udall:2022vkv}} {and transient noise} {\cite{Ashton:2022ztk}}.